By Shelley Ann Morgan

 * At the time of writing, activities and places mentioned in this guide are at varying stages of recovery from COVID-19.
 Please check government and business websites for specific details on opening times and any restrictions before you travel.

 With an abundance of eateries to choose from in Woy Woy, here are three secret foodie gems only known to Coasties.
-Frankies Rooftop is one of these places, offering an exquisite selection of quality tapas, cocktails and craft beer and overlooking picturesque and peaceful Brisbane Water.
+Frankies Rooftop is one of these places, offering an exquisite selection of Japanese inspired food, cocktails and craft beer and overlooking picturesque and peaceful Brisbane Water.